-Standard/ Inter- pretation Item In headline Earnings Out of headline earnings Reason(s) 42 where the disposal is of an asset previously accounted for as a: 8 X loss on disposal. -Joint venture -Associate -IAS 39 financial asset at fair value through profit or loss -IAS 39 financial asset classified as an available-for- sale X x IFRS 5 Non-current Assets Held for Sale and Discontinued Operations • Discontinued operations: where disposal of an entity meets the definition of a discontinued operation: the post-tax profit or loss of discontinued operations; the post-tax gain or loss recognised on the measurement to fair value, less costs to sell, in terms of paragraphs 20 to 24 or on the disposal of the assets or disposal group(s) constituting the discontinued operations. Х Х Not a re-measurement.Re-measurement. • Gains or losses in terms of paragraphs 20 to 24 on non- current assets or disposal groups held for sales (which include subsidiaries, joint ventures and equity-accounted associates).
-For current assets and current liabilities that are part of disposal groups, this only refers to the disposal group as a whole and therefore does not apply to those items not within the measurement scope of IFRS 5. Х • Re-measurement.
-For example, it is noted that financial assets are excluded from the measurement scope of IFRS 5 and thus any adjustments on such items would follow the IAS 39 rules for headline earnings.
-Only the gains or losses on re- measuring the disposal group as a whole would be excluded.
+Standard/ Inter- Item In headline Out of headline Reason(s) pretation • Coodwill immei Earnings earnings X Re-measurement.
+Goodwill impairment.
+The recognised gain from a bargain purchase.
+X In order to align the treatment with goodwill, it is treated on the same basis.
+Transaction costs.
+X Not a re-measurement.
+Subsequent re-measurement of contingent liabilities.
+X Included re-measurement (i) as defined.
+Subsequent amortisation of reacquired rights.
+X Included re-measurement (ii) as defined.
+Subsequent re-measurement of contingent consideration (Note: there is no re-measurement if it is equity classified).
+X Included re-measurement (i) as defined.
+Gains or losses on deemed disposals in terms of paragraph 42 where the disposal is of an asset previously accounted for as a: Re-measurement is dealt with in terms of the normal rules for a gain or loss on disposal. -Joint venture -Associate -IAS 39 financial asset at fair value through profit or loss X X X -IAS 39 financial asset classified as an available-for-sale X IFRS 5 Non-current Assets Held for Sale and Discontinued Operations Discontinued operations: where disposal of an entity meets the definition of a discontinued operation: the post-tax profit or loss of discontinued operations; X Not a re-measurement. - the post-tax gain or loss recognised on the measurement to fair value, less costs to sell, in terms of paragraphs 20 to 24 or on the disposal of the assets or disposal group(s) constituting the discontinued operations.
+X • Re-measurement. • Gains or losses in terms of paragraphs 20 to 24 on non-current assets or disposal groups held for sales (which include subsidiaries, joint ventures and equity-accounted associates).
+For current assets and current liabilities that are part of disposal groups, this only refers to the disposal X Re-measurement.

+Standard/ Item In Out of Reason(s)

+Inter- headline headline

+pretation Earnings earnings

+group as a whole and therefore

+does not apply to those items

+not within the measurement

+scope of IFRS 5.

+For example, it is noted that

+financial assets are excluded from

+the measurement scope of IFRS 5

+and thus any adjustments on such

+items would follow the IAS 39

+rules for headline earnings.
+Only

+the gains or losses on re-

+measuring the disposal group as a

+whole would be excluded.